06 Jun How to Reduce Bruising after Breast Reduction

 Strategies to Address Bruising After Breast Reduction Surgery

 If you’ve recently undergone breast reduction surgery or are planning to have the procedure, you might be concerned about post-operative bruising.
-Bruising is a common side effect of breast reduction surgery, but there are several steps you can take to minimise its extent and promote faster healing.
-In this blog, Perth Specialist Plastic Surgeon Dr. Guy Watts will discuss practical recommendations to help you reduce bruising and ensure a smoother recovery process.
+Bruising is a common side effect of breast reduction surgery, but there are several steps you can take to reduce its extent and severity.
+In this blog, Perth Specialist Plastic Surgeon Dr. Guy Watts will discuss practical recommendations to help you reduce bruising and optimise your recovery process.

 Take our quiz, and find out if you are you ready for surgery?